 Image credit: Unsplash/Arthur Lambillotte

-The National Grid DFS Scheme is back for the 2023/2024 winter period
+The National Grid DFS Scheme is to be extended year round!

-A nationwide energy-saving scheme that pays households to use less energy at peak times, meaning that you can be paid for turning off appliances in your home at specific times, has begun and continues until March 2024,
+A nationwide energy-saving scheme that pays households to use less energy at peak times over winter, meaning that you can be paid for turning off appliances in your home at specific times, is looking to be extended all year round.
+This means you could soon be able to cash in for not using your electricity throughout the year, not just during the winter!

 What is a DFS event?